 This course can be followed by anyone who is interested in using APIs in Business Central, developers and non-developers alike.
 For the session about custom APIs it helps if you understand AL code.

-All sessions will be held at 16:00 – 17:30 CEST (UTC+2).
-Sessions will be 90 minutes.
-Between the sessions you will be able to ask questions via Teams or by email.
+All sessions will be 90 minutes long, including Q&A. After the sessions, you will receive a recording.
+Between the sessions, you will be able to ask questions via Teams or by email.

 The price is € 295 excl.
 VAT per attendee for the complete series of 4 sessions.
 QBS partners are welcome, please register via the QBS Academy.

 Registrations are handled first come first serve.
 You will receive an invoice and payment link within 3 business days after registration.
 Invitations for the online session will be sent after the payment has been received.

 You need to have a Business Central environment available in order to work with APIs yourself.
 Preferably an online sandbox, but a local installation will also work.
 During the first session we will discuss what tools you need to test API’s.

 To create custom APIs you need to have VS Code installed and to know how to create a standard AL workspace.